Duke of Edinburgh's Award Scheme

 £5 per person per night for DofE and Educational groups only.

-To enable adherence to schools' policies, we can provide onsite overnight accommodation for school staff.
-Please enquire for details and booking.
+To enable adherence to schools' policies, we can provide onsite overnight accommodation for school staff at no extra charge.
+Booking is essential.
+Please enquire for details.

 Suitable for all levels: Introduction, Practice, Bronze, Silver and Gold Awards.

 Ideal for: School parties(junior and senior), Guides, Scouts, Cadets etc. and Jass (Junior Award Scheme for Schools)